samuelfromm/abag-benchmark-set/README.md

 - For 1 ID, the MSA generation did not run
 - For 4 IDs, AADaM does not run properly (i.e. 8r4q,8ezl,8cz8,7tzh there is an with the L chain identifier being the same as the H chain identifier, but the complex fasta lists different identifiers)
-- For 2 IDs, dockq returns an empty dictionary in some cases (i.e. 8hbi,8f8w) (NOTE: This can possibly be fixed)
+- [default, norecycles] For 2 IDs, dockq returns an empty dictionary in some cases (i.e. 8hbi,8f8w) (NOTE: This can possibly be fixed)